mayurilk/Framework-for-Analyzing-Big-Historic-Text-Collection/README.md

 # Framework-for-Analyzing-Big-Historic-Text-Collection
-This project intends to disambiguate the term - ‘Chicago Schools’ in a large colelction of architectural and cultural history texts.
+This project intends to disambiguate the term - ‘Chicago Schools’ in a large colelction of architectural and cultural history texts using NER, NEL and machine learning techniques.